Characterizing Commodity Serverless Computing Platforms

-Serverless computing becomes the new trending paradigm in cloud computing, allowing developers to focus on the core application logic and rapidly prototype applications.
-Due to the great prospects of serverless computing, in recent years, most major cloud vendors have rolled out their commodity serverless computing platforms.
+\abstract[Abstract]{Serverless computing has become a new trending paradigm in cloud computing, allowing developers to focus on the development of core application logic and rapidly construct the prototype via the composition of independent functions.
+With the development and prosperity of serverless computing, major cloud vendors have successively rolled out their commodity serverless computing platforms.
 However, the characteristics of these platforms have not been systematically studied.
-To fill this knowledge gap, this paper presents a comprehensive study on characterizing mainstream commodity serverless computing platforms (i.e., AWS Lambda, Azure Functions, Google Cloud Functions, and Alibaba Cloud Function Compute).
-First, we qualitatively analyze these platforms from development, deployment, and runtime aspects to form the taxonomy of characteristics.
-Additionally, we quantitatively evaluate the actual performance of different serverless computing platforms through our designed benchmark platform.
-Our benchmark platform has two types of benchmarks, i.e., microbenchmarks and macrobenchmarks.
-Based on the results of qualitative and quantitative analyses, we derive a series of findings and provide insightful implications for both developers and cloud vendors.
+Measuring these characteristics can help developers to select the most adequate serverless computing platform and develop their serverless-based applications in the right way.
+To fill this knowledge gap, we present a comprehensive study on characterizing mainstream commodity serverless computing platforms, including AWS Lambda, Google Cloud Functions, Azure Functions, and Alibaba Cloud Function Compute.
+Specifically, we conduct both qualitative analysis and quantitative analysis.
+In qualitative analysis, we compare these platforms from three aspects (i.e., development, deployment, and runtime) based on their official documentation to construct a taxonomy of characteristics.
+In quantitative analysis, we analyze the runtime performance of these platforms from multiple dimensions with well-designed benchmarks.
+First, we analyze three key factors that can influence the startup latency of serverless-based applications.
+Second, we compare the resource efficiency of different platforms with 16 representative benchmarks.
+Finally, we measure their performance difference when dealing with different concurrent requests, and explore the potential causes in a black-box fashion.
+Based on the results of both qualitative and quantitative analysis, we derive a series of findings and provide insightful implications for both developers and cloud vendors.